Fibaro vs Control4: Your ideal home automation system

 That said, support can be patchy and you might have to do a lot of research.
 You might struggle to integrate different manufacturers products into your system, even if they should be compatible.

-As Fibaro is a wireless system, you could experience drop-outs or issues if your Wi-Fi stops.
+As Fibaro uses a phone app, you could experience drop-outs or issues if your Wi-Fi stops.

 On the other hand, Control4 is highly flexible and delivered by dealers who pride themselves on providing excellent support and an unrivalled buying experience.